 Understanding the EU-US labour productivity gap #1 – The broad perspective

-Read MorePublished: 15 September 2025 Author: Olivier Redoulès, Economist and director of studies at Rexecode, Paris The current economic landscape is marked by significant concerns regarding Europe’s economic performance.
-Recent influential reports, notably the Draghi Report and the Letta Report, both published in 2024, along with other analytical works, highlight a growing economic divergence between Europe […]
+Read MorePublished: 15 September 2025 (Revised version: 26 November 2025) Author: Olivier Redoulès, Economist and director of studies at Rexecode, Paris The current economic landscape is marked by significant concerns regarding Europe’s economic performance.
+Recent influential reports, notably the Draghi Report and the Letta Report, both published in 2024, along with other analytical works, highlight a […]

 -